sg-iitg/Quick-Connect-WebApp/README.md

 PS: Videos of all participants were kept off while taking the screenshots for security reasons

 ## Agile Methodology
 I followed agile methodology while building this application.
-I split the avaialable 4 weeks into 4 sprints.
+I split the available 4 weeks into 4 sprints.
 At the start of each sprint, I used to decide on the tasks to be completed.
 Before moving on the next sprint, I used to analyse the updates from previous sprints and hence note down bugs/backlogs carried forward if any.
 When the adopt feature was released, I already had the chat feature implemented, and I introduced the chat history functionality later.
 At the end of each sprint, I used to make sure that I had a potentially deployable product ready.

 A detailed summary of how my sprint log looked like, including my plans for the upcoming week, updates from last sprint, backlogs, etc. can be found in the ppt below.